+Home Museum Wanted Specs Previous Next

 Board 1 and 2 (Display, Keyboard Encoding) [Click on image for larger view]

-Internally, the AL-1000 is quite complex considering that it uses magnetic core memory for its register storage versus the discrete transistor flip-flops used in the earlier Casio 101E.
-The circuitry occupies a total of ten rather large 12 1/2" X 7" phenolic circuit boards.
-The circuit boards have traces on both sides, with feed-through to interconnect traces on both sides of the board formed by a short length of wire put through the feed-through hole, and soldered in place.
-Some boards have wire jumpers on them, in cases where the trace density was too high to be able to have circuit board traces to make the connections.
-Each board is packed full of discrete components, with diode-resistor gating, and transistors for flip flops and other active logic elements.
-A total of 430 transistors and 1300 diodes make up the complement of active devices in the logic chassis of the calculator.
-The AL-1000 uses a standard set of transistors, with most of the transistors in the machine's logic utilizing 2SC371 and 2SC641 devices.
+Internally, the AL-1000 is quite complex considering that it uses magnetic core memory for its register storage versus the discrete transistor flip-flops used in earlier Casio calculators such as the Casio 101E.
+The circuitry occupies a total of ten 12 1/2" X 7" phenolic circuit boards, with the boards densely packed with components.
+The circuit boards have traces on both sides, with feed-throughs to interconnect traces on both sides of the board formed by a short length of wire placed through the feed-through hole and soldered in place.
+Some boards have wire jumpers on them in cases where the trace density was too high to be able to route circuit board traces to make the connections.
+All of the components, feed-through wires, and jumper wires were hand installed and soldered into the circuit boards by a large number of very patient individuals that worked all day stuffing parts into the boards.

 AL-1000 Backplane (Note Gold-Plated Edge Connector Sockets)